kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 # D417.5   Flight termination system design

 \(a\) *Reliability prediction.* A flight termination system must have a predicted reliability of 0.999 at a confidence level of 95 percent.
-A launch operator must demonstrate the system's predicted reliability by satisfying the requirements for system reliability analysis of §417.309(b).
+A launch operator must demonstrate the system's predicted reliability by satisfying the requirements for system reliability analysis of [[Volume 4/C Licensing/0417 Launch safety.md#§417.309   Flight safety system analysis.|§417.309]](b).

 \(b\) *Single fault tolerance.* A flight termination system, including monitoring and checkout circuits, must not have a single failure point that would: